 Many of us have heard extreme stories of catastrophic events taking place and learning that there were people nearby who did not take action to help a victim in need.
-This is a perplexing dynamic that has been studied for years since the pattern of inaction when someone is in danger does not make sense.
-Most of the human condition have a need to help others in need.
-So, why would individuals stand by watching and not take action when a victim is in harm’s way?
-It is a psychological dynamic referred to as diffusion of responsibility.

-Diffusion of responsibility is defined as a socio-psychological phenomenon, in which individuals in a group setting are less likely to take responsibility and act than if they were alone.
+This is a perplexing dynamic that has been studied for years, as it’s contradictory to most people’s conditioning to help those in need.
+Known as diffusion of responsibility, it’s a psychological phenomenon in which individuals in a group setting are less likely to take responsibility and act then if they were alone.

 As the size of a group increases, the level of responsibility experienced by individuals decrease.
 Diffusion of responsibility is considered a type of attribution, in which individuals assume others are responsible or have already taken action to handle the situation.
 It is a quick and faulty assumption that is made often automatically, without being challenged.

 The alarming story of Kitty Genovese sparked subsequent study of this dynamic.
 In 1964, she was assaulted, raped, and murdered outside her New York City apartment.
 During the attack, she screamed for help numerous times and no one came forward to assist, despite having several people close by.
 The inaction and perceived indifference of bystanders was disturbing and confusing.
 Certainly witnesses seeing or hearing such pain and suffering would be concerned.
 So, what held them back from taking action?
 Social psychologists named this the bystander effect and have studied it since.